deficiency symptoms and how to supplement

 Cyanocobalamin is a synthetic form of B12 found in fortified food and ‘cheaper’ supplements.
 This form is unfavourable as it is not bioactive, needing to go through many steps in the body to be converted into one of the active types below, invariably leading to poorer B12 status than if supplementing an active form.
 It also contains cyanide which needs to be detoxified by the body.
 Cyanocobalamin is not well retained - studies comparing the effectiveness of different B12s show that this form has poorer cellular uptake and is lost up to three times faster in urine.
 (1)

-The following forms are naturally found in food and each have their own individual benefits:
+The following forms are naturally found in food and each has their own individual benefits:

 Form